sts10/generated-wordlists/lists/1password-replacement/readme.markdown

 ## Methodology

-My replacement new list uses frequently used words [Google Books Ngram data](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html) and Wikipedia.
+My replacement new list uses frequently used words [Google Books Ngram data](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html) and Wikipedia (found via [this project](https://github.com/sts10/wla)).

 Thank you to the users who replied to [a Reddit post about this list](https://www.reddit.com/r/1Password/comments/ur4otq/proposed_new_word_list/) for helping me think through these notes further than I had.